pnuehrenberg/vassi/docs/source/4_import_data.rst

     print(trajectory_2.sort().interpolate() == trajectory.sort().interpolate(0.5))

 .. hint::
     You can also set the :code:`timestep` parameter of the configuration object globally.
-If no configuration is passed when initializing trajectories, the global configuration from :code:`automated_scoring.config.cfg` is used.
+If no configuration is passed when initializing trajectories, the global configuration from :code:`vassi.config.cfg` is used.

 2. Creating groups
 ------------------

 The :code:`Trajectory` class is the fundamental data structure to hold individual trajectory data.
-The *automated-scoring* package provides additional classes to represent groups of multiple animals.
+The *vassi* package provides additional classes to represent groups of multiple animals.
 Depending on whether you want to score individual or social behavior (specified via the :code:`target` parameter), a :code:`Group` consists of either :code:`Individual` or :code:`Dyad` objects.
 Both are initialized with :code:`Trajectory` objects:

 .. jupyter-execute::

-    from automated_scoring.dataset import Group
+    from vassi.dataset import Group

     def create_random_trajectory():
         global cfg, rng, num_frames, shape